Georgiev99/AreaOfGeometricFigures/README.md

 # AreaOfGeometricFigures
-Program that calculates the area of 3 figures
+Program that calculates the area of 3 figures(square,rectangle and circle) depending on what the user has entered for input